alex-piccione/portfolio-2025-api/devop/README.md

 Run ``docker compose up`` from this folder,
 it will use the _.env_ file (git-ignored) to get the environment variables for secrets.

-### Secrets/Configuration
+### Connection string

+The database connection string is set in the Configuration.
-Configuration is loadd by a _configuration.json_ file.
+The Configuration is filled with a _configuration.json_ file.
-For local development we have a gitignored file in the solution,
+For local development we have a git-ignored file in the solution,
 for remote environment a **CONFIGURATION_FILE** environment variable should indicates where to read that file.

+## SQLx

+SQLx-CLI needs to be installed: ``cargo install sqlx-cli --no-default-features --features "postgres"``

+These commands can be used to manage database creation and changes:
+- ``cargo sqlx prepare``    # Generate query metadata
+- ``cargo sqlx migrate run``    # Run database migrations
+- ``cargo sqlx database create``    # Create database
+- ``cargo sqlx database drop``    # Drop database

+See the _.local_sqlx_comamnds.sh_ file with prepared commands.

 ### Deploy

-### Launch

-## Local

-_launch.js_ of Visual Studio code has a command to launch the app.
-A local configuration file must exists.

-## Remote